syncfusion-content/windowsforms-docs/WindowsForms/splitter/FAQ/What-are-the-events-implemented-in-the-SplitterCon.md

 ---
 layout: post
-title: Events implemented in the SplitterControl in Splitter | Syncfusion
+title: Events implemented in the Windows Forms SplitterControl | Syncfusion
-description: Learn about What are the events implemented in the SplitterControl support in Syncfusion Windows Forms Splitter control and more details.
+description: Learn about What are the events implemented in Syncfusion Windows Forms Splitter control, its elements and more details.
 platform: WindowsForms
 control: Splitter
 documentation: ug
 ---

-# Events implemented in the SplitterControl in Splitter
+# Events implemented in the SplitterControl in Windows Forms

 This page explains Events implemented in the SplitterControl in Splitter and more details.